Bertrandbenj/juniter/docs/LeftTODO.md

 * The local SINDEX has a unicity constraint on `CREATE, IDENTIFIER, POS`

 > Functionally:
-> * a same source cannot be consumed twice by the block
+> * a same source cannot be consumed twice by the node
-> * a same output cannot be produced twice by block
+> * a same output cannot be produced twice by node
 >
-> But a source can be both created and consumed in the same block, so a *chain of transactions* can be stored at once.
+> But a source can be both created and consumed in the same node, so a *chain of transactions* can be stored at once.

 ##### Double-spending control